 The Earth Science Data System Working Groups (ESDSWG) is a NASA organization established under the auspices of NASA Headquarters in 2004.
 The chartered role of the ESDSWG focuses on the exploration and development of recommendations derived from pertinent community insights of NASA's heterogeneous and distributed Earth science data systems.

 The ESDSWG is comprised of working groups organized around key technology and information system issues.
-Each Working Group functions independently establishing their own work plans on germane data system issues and topics.
+Each working group functions independently establishing their own work plans on germane data system issues and topics.
 The ESDSWG members are drawn from a broad range of NASA-funded science and technology projects, NASA information technology experts, affiliated contractor staff and other interested community members from academia and industry.

-- ESDSWG Coordinator: Steve Olding, NASA GSFC/CTS
+- ESDSWG Coordinator: Steve Olding, Goddard/Science Systems and Applications, Inc. (SSAI)

-- Problem solving: Working groups address various challenges, issues, and opportunities in response to Earth Science Data System (ESDS) priorities and community-identified needs.
+- Problem solving: Working groups address various challenges, issues, and opportunities in response to Earth Science Data System (ESDS) Program priorities and community-identified needs.

 - Efficiency improvement: Working groups develop guidelines and best practices that address the practical implementation of standards and technologies, enhance data interoperability, and improve software development and software architecture practices.

 Working groups are formed, renewed, and retired on an annual cycle based around the ESDSWG annual meeting.
 Working groups typically operate for a minimum one-year term but may be renewed for additional one year terms with the concurrence of the ESDSWG community.
 Each working group will have an action plan that defines specific objectives, stakeholders, activities, and deliverables.
 Once a working group's objectives have been met, its activities completed, and its deliverables have been finalized, the working group will be retired and its members move on to other working group activities.